 What is an Emotional Support Animal?

 An emotional support animal often referred to as an ESA, is an animal that alleviates the emotional or psychological symptoms associated with the condition or disorder of the owner.
 The animal does not need to be trained to perform a disability-specific task and performs its function simply by providing companionship or emotional support.
-Furthermore, there are also many researched-backed health benefits to owning a pet (or an ESA), and Wileypup goes into the specific details on what these benefits are.
-Although people use many different animals as ESA’s, dogs are typically the preferred animal due to the companionship and loyalty to their owners.
+Furthermore, there are also many researched-backed health benefits to owning a pet (or an ESA).
+Although people use many different animals as ESA’s, dogs are typically the preferred animal due to their companionship and loyalty to their owners.
 If you’d like to read more about what an Emotional Support Animal is, you may want to consider visiting the Animal Law website

 Can My Dog Become An Emotional Support Dog?